Boavizta/boagent/README.md

 ### Scaphandre

-To get power consumption metrics, you need [Scaphandre](https://github.com/hubblo-org/scaphandre) runnig in the background, with the json exporter.
+To get power consumption metrics, you need [Scaphandre](https://github.com/hubblo-org/scaphandre) running in the background, with the json exporter.
 This will write power metrics to a file, that Boagent will read :

 ```
 scaphandre json -s 5 -f power_data.json